Yelp/parcelgen/README.md

 When you re-run parcelgen if you change the properties of on object, parcelgen will overwrite the class beginning with an `_` but not the subclass.
 This allows you to add logic methods and any other custom handling to the underscoreless subclass without losing the ability to modify the object.

+### Add the parcelgen runtime to your Android project

+Parcelgen requires a small Java library with utility methods for reading and writing Parcels and JSON.
+[Download parcelgen.jar here](https://github.com/downloads/Yelp/parcelgen/parcelgen.jar) and put it in the `libs` directory of your Android project (if `libs` doesn't exist, create it).
+If you're using Eclipse, you'll also need to add the jar to your build path by right clicking on your project -> Properties -> Java Build Path -> Libraries -> Add Jar -> navigate to your project/libs/parcelgen.jar.

+If you'd rather add the library project directly, you can import [parcelgen-runtime](https://github.com/Yelp/parcelgen/tree/master/parcelgen-runtime) into Eclipse and add it to your project as an Android library dependency.
+If you do this, do not add the jar to your project.

 ### Pass the objects around

 Want to pass an object to a new activity in an Intent?
 Just use `Intent.putExtra()` ([BusinessesActivity.java](https://github.com/Yelp/parcelgen/blob/master/parcelgen-example/src/com/yelp/parcelgen/BusinessesActivity.java#L31)):